hupper0/HupperRpc/README.md

 #### Performance improvement
 * 1、Server request asynchronous processing.
 	*  Netty itself is a high-performance network framework, and there is not much problem in terms of network IO.
 From the RPC framework itself, the server-side processing of requests is changed to multithreaded asynchrony on the basis of the original.
-* 2、Management of service end connection
+* 2、Management of com.hupper.rpc.service end connection
-	* The client maintains a long connection with the service, does not need to connect every time the service is invoked, and manages the long connection (through Zookeeper to get a valid address).By monitoring the changes in the value of Zookeeper service nodes, the long connections between the client and the server are dynamically updated.
+	* The client maintains a long connection with the com.hupper.rpc.service, does not need to connect every time the com.hupper.rpc.service is invoked, and manages the long connection (through Zookeeper to get a valid address).By monitoring the changes in the value of Zookeeper com.hupper.rpc.service nodes, the long connections between the client and the server are dynamically updated.
 This is now done on the client side, which maintains a long connection to all available services, putting pressure on both the client and the server to decouple the implementation.
 * 3、Client request asynchronous processing
 	* The client requests support for asynchronous processing without synchronous waiting: Sends an asynchronous request, returns the Feature, and gets the result through the Feature's callback mechanism